MHeasell/yuni/README.txt

 About the Yuni project
 ======================

-Yuni is a high-level cross-platform C++ framework, for developing high-level, complex and fast applications.
+Yuni is a cross-platform C++ framework for developing high-level, complex and fast applications.
 This framework intends to provide the most complete set of coherent API as possible related to 3D programming, especially 3D simulation and game programming.
 It intends to be a reliable and simple bridge between different worlds, allowing to write all sorts of applications, while letting the developer focus on her real work.

 The Yuni project is connected to all these domains :
  - 3D graphics